-Following de Jong et al. (2009), Fig. 2 shows the acrossmodel relationship between mean MLD and water property biases at two depth ranges representative of the North Atlantic deep waters in the subpolar gyre.
-We find no consistent significant relationship between the density bias and the MLD.
-For example, the models with the deepest MLD are not the densest.
-In SG in both layers (Fig. 2a, b), models with the smallest biases tend to be those with a mean MLD deeper than 2000 m, although bcc-csm1-1, FGOALS-g2 and GISS-E2-R are notable exceptions, with biases larger than $0.2 \text{ kg m}^{-3}$ .
-As was already the case in CMIP3 models (de Jong et al., 2009), there is no clear relationship between the water column density and deep convection, but there is a relationship with temperature in the subpolar gyre (Fig. 2c, d).
+Following de Jong et al. (2009), Figure 2 shows the across-model relationship between mean MLD and water property biases at two depth ranges representative of the North Atlantic deep waters in the subpolar gyre.
+We find no consistent significant in CMIP3 models (de Jong et al., 2009), there is no clear relationship between the water column density and deep convection, but there is a relationship with temperature in the subpolar gyre (Fig. 2c,d).
 At both depth levels, the deeper the mean mixed layer, the warmer the model.
-The relationship is the strongest below 2000 m (R = 0.59, Fig. 2d), where the temporal spread in the temperature values is also lower.
-As was to be expected in a region where salinity dominates the density signal, the salinity biases resemble the density biases (Fig. 2e, f).
-As such, no relationship is found between the salinity and the MLD in the subpolar gyre.
+The relationship is the strongest below 2000 m (R=0.59, Fig. 2d), where the temporal spread in the temperature values is also lower.
+As was to be expected in a region where salinity dominates the density signal, the